inwx/terraform-provider-inwx/docs/resources/inwx_nameserver.md

 ## Import

-INWX nameserver records can be imported using the `id`, e.g.,
+INWX nameserver zones can be imported using the `id`, e.g.,

 ```
 $ terraform import inwx_nameserver example.com:2147483647